Custom Made

 • Why It Matters:

-Adequately maintained, a high-MERV furnace filter is often enough to handle your home’s air quality needs.
-Adding return vent filters in this scenario might not offer significant benefits and could complicate maintenance unnecessarily.
+Adequately maintained, a high-MERV furnace filter is often enough to handle your home's air quality needs.
+Adding return vent filters in this scenario might not offer significant benefits and could unnecessarily complicate maintenance.

 Do all HVAC systems have two filters?